hoaim3/Bank_Loan_Analysis/README.md

 - **Monthly trends :** Total applications, funded amounts, and amounts received show consistent growth throughout the year, reflecting steady increases in lending activity.
 - **Regional analysis :** States such as California, Texas, Florida, and New York lead in lending activity, dominating across total applications, funded amounts, and amounts received.
 - **Loan term analysis :** Short-term loans make up the largest share of total loan applications, representing over 26.8%.
 However, long-term loans account for a higher average funded amount per application, with more than 37% of the total funds distributed allocated to long-term loans.
-- **Enployment length analysis :** Borrowers with over 10 years of employment represent the majority of both loan applications and funded amounts.
+- **Employment length analysis :** Borrowers with over 10 years of employment represent the majority of both loan applications and funded amounts.
 Interestingly, individuals with less than one year of employment submit more applications than those with two years of employment but tend to borrow smaller amounts.
 - **Home ownership analysis :** While renters make up the majority of loan applicants, the highest funded amounts are granted to borrowers with mortgages.
 # What I learned
 Throughout this project, I've significantly refined my SQL and Power BI skills: